 In accordance with the Investment Management Agreement the Fund pays the Investment Manager a performance fee equal to 20% of all amounts otherwise distributable to the holders of participating shares (whether as dividends, distributions or upon liquidation) in excess of the aggregate issue price for the participating shares.
+Pursuant to a resolution of the Board of Directors of the Fund dated June 9, 2011 scheme of performance fee calculation was changed and hurdle amount of US dollar 75.82 (the "revised reference value") resolved to be applied in calculations instead of the aggregate issue price for the participating shares.
 Such performance fee, if owed, will be payable within 30 days of the date of any distribution.

-As at December 31, 2016 and 2015, the Fund's net assets value per share (before deduction of management and performance fees) did not exceed initial issue price.
-The Fund did not accrue performance fee in 2016 and 2015.
-As at December 31, 2016 the amount of performance fee payable amounted to nil US dollars (2015: nil).
+As of December 31, 2016 and 2015 the Fund's net assets value per share (before deduction of management and performance fees) were below revised reference value, thus no performance fees were accrued.

+As of December 31, 2016 the amount of performance fee payable amounted to US dollars nil (2015: nil).